mjebrahimi/EasyCompressor/src/EasyCaching.Extensions.EasyCompressor/README.md

 This library integrates [EasyCaching](https://github.com/dotnetcore/EasyCaching) with [EasyCompressor](https://github.com/mjebrahimi/EasyCompressor) that is **very useful for compressing cache data especially for distributed cache such as Redis to reduce network traffic**.

-**EasyCaching** is the best caching abstraction library which supports many providers and serializers.
+**EasyCaching** is the best caching abstraction library that supports many providers and serializers.

 **EasyCompressor** is an open-source compression abstraction library that supports and implements many compression algorithms such as **Zstd, LZMA, LZ4, Snappy, Brotli, GZip and Deflate**.
 It is very useful for using along with **distributed caching** or **storing files in database**.